Caching the Rain Geocaching Trail

 Participants, known as "geocachers", use Global Positioning System (GPS) enabled devices, such as smartphones, to locate camouflaged containers called "geocaches" that come in a variety of shapes and sizes.
 DEP's geocaches will contain 4" by 2" laminated information cards with actions residents can adopt to improve the health of our streams.
 There will be a pencil and logbook in each geocache so participants can record their efforts and see the achievements of other geocachers.

 Take the Caching the Rain challenge and join the movement to reduce stormwater pollution.

 Requirements to Earn the Geocoin:

-A trackable geocoin will be awarded to the first 145 geocachers, while supplies last, for locating all 6 caches.
+A trackable geocoin will be awarded, while supplies last, for locating all 6 caches and completeing a survey.
 To be eligible for the geocoin, geocachers must first download a passport.
 Geocachers must visit all 6 geocaches, read and follow each geocache’s instructions and correctly answer the question inside each cache.
 Questions can be easily answered using surrounding resources nearby the geocache.

 After discovering all 6 geocaches and recording the correct answer in the passport (.pdf, 394KB), geocachers must enter their answers directly online, and complete a short evaluation survey.
 Click here to input your answers and take the survey!

 Special thanks to the Chesapeake Bay Trust for funding support with this project and to our partners for making this program a success!

 Stormwater runoff is the only source of pollution increasing in the Chesapeake Bay!
 We need your help to reverse this trend!